Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for almost 20 years.

 Bedrooms, Bathroom and Ensuite

 The ‘back of house’ is comfortable, but simple and non-extravagant.
 There are two bedrooms, the main bedroom with a king size bed, the second with a queen size bed.
 Both bedrooms are lovely in the early morning sun.
 The roomy main bedroom has its own ensuite with an idyllic view of the river.
 It also has a separate sitting area with comfortable chairs and table – ideal for morning coffee, for reading the newspaper or for working on the laptop.
-The main bathroom has shower, toilet and vanity facilities and a front-load washing machine.
-Both bedrooms have wall-mounted electric panel heating.
+The main bathroom has shower, toilet and vanity facilities and a front-load washing machine and reverse cycle heating/cooling.
+The second bedroom has a wall-mounted electric panel heater.

 There are two decks, both with clear overhead cover.
 The main deck, facing the river, is large and ideal for a leisurely breakfast, morning or afternoon coffee, or a flute of sparkling wine before a romantic dinner.
 It has extensive outdoor furniture and an electric barbecue.
 The weather can be amazing, so don’t be surprised to find yourself sitting outside well into the evening, especially with daylight saving.